hydraulic-institute/edb/source/02_fluid-properties-II/02_solids_slurries.md

 are usually restricted to <units us = "100 ft/s." metric = "30 m/s."/>

-Classification of pumps according to particle size is shown in Figure IIB-6.
+Classification of pumps according to particle size is shown in Figure 3.

-### Approximate Comparison of Hardness Values of Common Ores and Minerals [1]
+### Figure 1 – Approximate Comparison of Hardness Values of Common Ores and Minerals [1]

 ![](IIB-4.png "")

-### Nomograph of the Relationship of Concentration to Specific Gravity in Aqueous Slurries [2]
+### Figure 2 – Nomograph of the Relationship of Concentration to Specific Gravity in Aqueous Slurries [2]

 ![](IIB-5.png "")

-### Classification of Pumps According to Solid Size [3]
+### Figure 3 – Classification of Pumps According to Solid Size [3]

 ![](IIB-6-new.jpg "")